Visual Arts Curriculum

 Animation

-Prerequisite: 1 year of Drawing & Painting (or equivalent portfolio with instructor’s approval).
+Prerequisite: one year of Drawing and Painting (or equivalent portfolio with instructor’s approval).

 This course is for students who want to develop skills in animation.
-Using the foundations of drawing, students will develop storyboards and design characters and worlds that come to life.
-Students will cover animation basics of storytelling, movement, timing, key frames, walk cycles and developing personality.
-Students will begin with stop motion animation and rotoscoping and move into Adobe Premier for the bulk of the course.
-Students will consider how moving images have the power to transport the viewer to imaginary worlds and transform culture.
+Using the foundations of drawing, students develop storyboards and design characters and worlds that come to life.
+The course covers animation basics of storytelling, movement, timing, key frames, walk cycles and developing personality.
+Students begin with traditional animation techniques, then move to stop motion, rotoscaping, and digital animation.
+Students consider how moving images have the power to transport the viewer to imaginary worlds and transform culture.

 Stop Motion Animation

-Throughout this course, we'll explore the process of bringing inanimate objects to life using found materials in real life.
-Students will grasp fundamental techniques and principles of stop motion, enabling them to craft their own animated shorts.
-In the first half of the semester, we'll start on a journey through diverse stop motion genres, including claymation, found object animation, sand animation, pixilation (using humans as puppets), cut-out animation (cutting magazine papers), as well as character design and paper puppet animation.
-In addition, students will explore critical elements such as storyboarding, background design, sound incorporation, composition, and the art of storytelling.
-The culmination of this course will be to produce a short stop motion animation complete with an original narrative.
+Throughout this course, students explore the process of bringing inanimate objects to life using everyday materials from life.
+Students grasp fundamental techniques and principles of stop motion, enabling them to craft their own animated shorts.
+Topics include diverse stop motion genres, including claymation, found object animation, sand animation, pixilation (using humans as puppets), cut-out animation (cutting magazines, papers), as well as character design and paper puppet animation.
+In addition, students explore critical elements such as storyboarding, background design, sound incorporation, composition, and the art of storytelling.
+The culmination of this course is to produce a short stop motion animation complete with an original narrative.